oakserver/oak/README.md

   Negotiates the content type supported by the request for the response.
 If no content types are passed, the method returns a prioritized array of accepted content types.
 If content types are passed, the best negotiated content type is returned.
-If there is no content type matched, then `undefined` is returned.
+If no content type match `undefined` is returned.

-- `.acceptsCharsets(...charsets: string[])`

-  Negotiates the character encoding supported by the request for the response.
-  If no character encodings are passed, the method returns a prioritized array of accepted character encodings.
-If character encodings are passed, the best negotiated charset is returned.
-If there are no encodings matched, then `undefined` is returned.

-  Most browsers simply to not send a character encoding header anymore, and it is just expected UTF-8 will be used.

 - `.acceptsEncodings(...encodings: string[])`

   Negotiates the content encoding supported by the request for the response.
 If no encodings are passed, the method returns a prioritized array of accepted encodings.
 If encodings are passed, the best negotiated encoding is returned.
-  If there are no encodings matched, then `undefined` is returned.
+  If no encodings match `undefined` is returned.

 - `.acceptsLanguages(...languages: string[])`

   Negotiates the language the client is able to understand.
 Where a locale variant takes preference.
 If no encodings are passed, the method returns a prioritized array of understood languages.
 If languages are passed, the best negotiated language is returned.
-If there are no languages matched, then `undefined` is returned.
+If no languages match `undefined` is returned.

 - `.body(options?: BodyOptions)`